 According to our sources, Net Core has more than 500 customers as of today.

 Net Core is quite active on the social networks, and don’t hesitate to invest in Facebook advertisement to drive awareness.
 On the downside, we have read a significant amount of negative comments on Facebook regarding their customer service and service performance itself.

 Just another Wireless ISP

 Technology-wise, they join the pack of ISP using unlicensed spectrum (WiFi) for the last mile.
 We already talked about this technology number of times and raised concerns about the increasing number of players sharing the same band especially in Yangon.

 Unlike MyanmarNet, Net Core uses outdoor antenna to limit interference and protect its signal.
 This is definitely a good thing.
 However, our mistery shopper experience was a bit confusing and worrying.
 The customer agent claims that they could carry the signal over 1500m which seems reckless for Yangon.
 Most of the ISPs don’t even try to go beyond 1000m in urban areas.
-It gives us the feeling that Access Spectrum’s ISP is looking at acquiring customers at any cost.
+It gives us the feeling that Spectrum Life ISP is looking at acquiring customers at any cost.

 As for the upstream, we got the information that Net Core is using MPT for Internet connectivity.
 Net Core is not a full fledged ISP as we found no reference of an active Autonomous System (AS) in Myanmar.

 Though, we did find a registered (but not active) AS for Spectrum Life so we believe they have plan to become full fledged.

 In the meantime, they need to rely on MPT for Internet upstream and cannot get any sort of diversity / redundancy (via Ooredoo or Telenor for instance).